tableau/connector-plugin-sdk/docs/package-sign.md

 ### Where to find log files

-By default, a log file packaging_log.txt will be generated at connector-plugin-sdk/connector-packager/ directory
+By default, a log file packaging_log.txt will be generated at connector-plugin-sdk/connector-packager/

 ### XML Validation failed for manifest.xml

 Packaging failed.
-Check your_path\connector-plugin-sdk\connector-packager\packaging_log.txt for more information.
+Check [your_path]\connector-plugin-sdk\connector-packager\packaging_log.txt for more information.

 Check your manifest.xml file.
 You can do validate only with –v to get more details and make sure your package is valid.
 For example: